Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Discussion

 \end{itemize}

 It is important to emphasize that in using the HJ attractor to formulate a stochastic HJ equation, only one dynamical degree of freedom is involved, supplied by the energy and momentum conservation laws.
 The formalism then provides an accurate description of super-Hubble dynamics as long as spatial gradients are negligible.
 The USR model discussed in this work represents one instance in which the role of spatial gradients can be important for determining the final amplitude of the field perturbation.
-It is therefore important to formulate an approach for when spatial gradients are relevant in the stochastic HJ formalism.
+It is therefore required to formulate an approach for when spatial gradients become relevant in the stochastic HJ formalism { and the results of \cite{Artigas:2025nbm} appear relevant for this}.
 The figures and the computation in appendix \ref{app:k_sq-terms}, involving the mixing of the two linearly independent perturbation modes, offer some clues but we leave discussion of general conditions for future work.
+However, regardless of any precise such conditions, it appears from our numerical investigation that the main effect of gradient terms is the eventual transition to different HJ branches { of the same underlying potential.
+This is therefore an example where knowledge of the geometric slow roll parameters $\epsilon_i$ does not completely specify the evolution of the system.

-However, regardless of any precise such conditions, it appears from our numerical investigation that the main effect of gradient terms is the eventual transition to different HJ branches.
-This is the concept of the conveyor belt put forward in \cite{Prokopec:2019srf} which we verified here via the numerical solution of the gauge invariant field perturbation for our USR model.
-The involvement of both perturbation modes during USR was emphasized in \cite{Artigas:2025nbm} (via the importance of the non-adiabatic pressure perturbation).
-However, their criticism of using HJ for describing USR, with HJ described as relying on only one degree of freedom, is misplaced: The conveyor belt of \cite{Prokopec:2019srf} explicitly makes use of both long-wavelength dynamical behaviours allowed by the potential; these correspond to the two linearly independent perturbation modes in linear theory and mix in USR.
-While we agree that non-adiabatic perturbations in the momentum constraint play an important role in USR, the effect they have on perturbations appears to be already encoded in the HJ conveyor belt stochastic formalism of [1].
+These conclusions align with the concept of the conveyor belt} put forward in \cite{Prokopec:2019srf} which we have verified here via the numerical solution of the gauge invariant field perturbation for our USR model.
+The involvement of both perturbation modes during USR was already emphasized in \cite{Artigas:2025nbm} via the importance of the non-adiabatic pressure perturbation.
+However, their criticism of the use of HJ for USR, with HJ described as relying on a { single, global HJ attractor}, is misplaced: The conveyor belt of \cite{Prokopec:2019srf} explicitly makes use of both long-wavelength dynamical behaviours allowed by the potential; these correspond to the two linearly independent perturbation modes in linear theory and mix in USR.
+While we agree that non-adiabatic perturbations in the momentum constraint play an important role in USR, the effect they have on perturbations appears to be already encoded { qualitatively} in the HJ conveyor belt stochastic formalism of [1].

 We end by recalling that the stochastic, Langevin type equation discussed in Sec.~\ref{sec:Stoch-HJ} refers to the scalar field $\phi$.
 Such equations are commonly used to describe long wavelength scalar dynamics in inflation, and are expected to describe non-linear, inhomogeneous field configurations, beyond linear perturbation theory.
 However, a further first passage time analysis (the stochastic $\Delta N$ formalism) \cite{Vennin:2015hra} would be required to obtain the curvature perturbation which ends up being the observable produced by inflation.